B4lex/sparky-backend-public/README.md

     │   └── views.py [Views for Google OAuth flow]
     ├── activities/
     │   ├── api/
-    │   │   └── v1/ [URLs, views and serializer to modify activities]
+    │   │   └── v1/ [URLs, views, and serializer to modify activities]
-    │   ├── models/ [Model classes related to the activities and their managment] │   ├── selectors/ [DB queries related to the activities] │   └── services/ [Activities lifecycle management]
+    │   ├── models/ [Model classes related to the activities and their management] │   ├── selectors/ [DB queries related to the activities] │   └── services/ [Activities lifecycle management]
     ├── core/ [Project-scoped entities, general utility logic]